ST. REGIS VOTIVE SET

 - Sale price

-Capture the spirit of St. Regis Hotels & Resorts with this votive duo, introducing a new exclusive, Garden Villa, evoking the lush greenness of the Astor gardens and greenhouses, and featuring an inspiring blend of champagne, rose petals, spearmint, and amber.
-Caroline’s Four Hundred, the signature St. Regis scent of all hotels and resorts, captures the fresh bouquets and exotic woods of the Astor mansion's famed Gilded Age ballroom.
+Capture the spirit of St. Regis Hotels & Resorts with this votive duo of two bespoke scents: Caroline’s Four Hundred, the signature St. Regis scent, capturing the fresh floral bouquets and exotic woods of the Astor mansion's famed Gilded Age ballroom, and a new exclusive, Garden Villa, a crisp, effervescent scent evoking the lush greenness of the Astor gardens and greenhouses, and featuring an inspiring blend of champagne notes, rose petals, spearmint, and amber.

 January 28, 1900, Fifth Avenue, New York City.